hakonmh/time-magics/README.md

 instead of `%time[it]`).
 There is a subtle, but crucial difference in behavior between the two functions in cell mode:

-- `timeit()` will run the first line in the statement string as setup code (executed but not timed) and the body of the cell is timed.
+- `timeit()` will run the first line in the statement string as setup code and is executed, but not timed.
+All lines after the setup line are considered the body of the cell and are timed.
 - `time()`, on the other hand, doesn't use the first line as setup code when running multiple lines.
 The first line will therefore be timed as normal.